 I’ve never experienced it before, so I didn’t know if this was a mild or strong one.
-The first thing that came to my mind was if this building going to collapse.
+The first thing that came to my mind was if this building was about to collapse.
 We were on the 23rd floor and would they be able to locate me among the rubbles?
-I got up and walked to the window but immediately regretted my action, I felt dizzy.
-I hold on to the wall and looked out the window, and I was relieved that I didn’t see any damages to the building nearby.

-So, even though the building was still swaying, I now have confidence that this building will be able to withstand it.
+So, even though the building was still swaying, I now have the confidence that this building would be able to withstand it.
 The sway lasted for about a couple of minutes.
-When I got back to bed, I start checking out news about it, but I couldn’t find any.
-Only after 20 minutes have passed, that I start seeing news about it.
-Apparently, it was a magnitude 6.9 earthquake that struck east-southeast of Namie, Fukushima Prefecture, at a depth of 11.4 km.
+When I got back to bed, I started checking out news about it, but I couldn’t find any.

-I couldn’t get back to sleep after that, so I took a warm bath instead and prepare to check out from this hotel.
-Walking out of the hotel, there was no sign of any damages and everything was looking normal.
+Walking out of the hotel, there was no sign of any damage and everything was looking normal.
 We walked to Shinjuku station and tried to buy the earliest bus to Lake Kawaguchi.
-However, they only have 2 pm bus available.
+However, they only have a 2 pm bus available.

 Had I known the direction we were travelling and the position of the mountain, I would have requested the left seat.
 We were only able to get a glimpse of the magnificent Mount Fuji for a few seconds because all of the passengers on that side closed the curtain.
-They probably have plenty of days to spend at the place, but we don’t.
-So, we want to see it while we can.
-When we reached the station at 4:02 pm, the mountain was almost shrouded in clouds!

 Kawaguchiko Business & Resort SAWA Hotel